 Continued from previous page

 For example the type of premises, its general situation and layout and any other information which could be relevant to the licensing objectives.
 Where your application includes off-supplies of alcohol and you intend to provide a place for consumption of these off- supplies you must include a description of where the place will be and its proximity to the premises.

 THE PREMISES OPERATES AS A RESTAURANT.
 THIS APPLICATION SEEKS PERMISSION TO SELL ACOHOL ON THE PREMISES WITH FOOD CONSUMPTION STARTING FROM 11:00 AM TO 23:00PM FROM TUESDAY TO SUNDAY.

 If 5,000 or more people are expected to attend the premises at any one time, state the number expected to attend

 Section 6 of 21

 PROVISION OF PLAYS

 See guidance on regulated entertainment

 Will you be providing plays?

 ○ Yes

 Section 7 of 21

 PROVISION OF FILMS

 See guidance on regulated entertainment

 Will you be providing films?

 ○ Yes

 Section 8 of 21

 PROVISION OF INDOOR SPORTING EVENTS

 See guidance on regulated entertainment

 Will you be providing indoor sporting events?

 ○ Yes

 Section 9 of 21

 PROVISION OF BOXING OR WRESTLING ENTERTAINMENTS

 See guidance on regulated entertainment

 Will you be providing boxing or wrestling entertainments?

 ○ Yes

 Section 10 of 21

 PROVISION OF LIVE MUSIC

 See guidance on regulated entertainment

 Will you be providing live music?

 ○ Yes

 Section 11 of 21

-PROVISION OF RECORDED MUSIC Page 17
+PROVISION OF RECORDED MUSIC

 See guidance on regulated entertainment

 Continued from previous page

 Will you be providing re ecorded music?

 ○ Yes No

 Section 12 of 21

 PROVISION OF PERFO RMANCES OF DANCE

 See guidance on regula ated entertainment

 Will you be providing p erformances of dance?

 ○ Yes No

 Section 13 of 21

-PROVISION OF ANYTH DANCE IING OF A SIMILAR DESCRIP TION TO LIVE MUSIC, RECORDED MUSIC OR PERFORMANCES OF
+PROVISION OF ANYTH DANCE IING OF A SIMILAR DESCRIPT ION TO LIVE MUSIC, RECORDED MUSIC OR PERFORMANCES OF

-nything similar to live music, recorded music or
+See guidance on regula Will you be providing a performances of dance nything similar to live music, r ecorded music or

-performances of dance ?

 ○ Yes No

 Section 14 of 21

-LATE NIGHT REFRESH
+LATE NIGHT REFRESH MENT

 Will you be providing la ate night refreshment?

 ○ Yes No

 Section 15 of 21

 SUPPLY OF ALCOHOL

-Will you be selling or su applying alcohol?
+Will you be selling or su upplying alcohol?

 Yes ○ No

 Standard Days And Ti mings

-MONDAY Give timings in 24 hour clock.

-Start End (e.g., 16:00) and only give details for the days

-Start End of the week when you intend the premises to be used for the activity.
+MONDAY Start Start Give timings in 24 hour clock. (e.g., 16:00) and only give details for the days of the week when you intend the premises to be used for the activity.

 TUESDAY

 Start 11:00 End 23:00

 Start End

 WEDNESDAY

 Start 11:00 End 23:00

 Start End

 THURSDAY

 Start 11:00 End 23:00

-Start End End
+Start End

-Juli

 Continued from previous page

 FRIDAY

 Start 11:00 End 23:00

 Start End

 SATURDAY

 Start 11:00 End 23:00

 Start End

-SUNDAY
+SUNDAY •

 Start 11:00 End 23:00

 Start End

-Will the sale of alcohol be for co onsumption: If the sale of alcohol is for consumption on
+Will the sale of alcohol be for o If the sale of alcohol is for consumption on

-On the premises Off the premises Both the premises select on, if the sale of alcohol is for consumption away from the premises

-select off.
-If the sale of alcohol is for consumption on the premises and away

-from the premises select both.
+On the premises Off the premises Both the premises select on, if the sale of alcohol is for consumption away from the premises select off.
+If the sale of alcohol is for consumption on the premises and away from the premises select both.

 State any seasonal variations

-For example (but not exclusive ly) where the activity will occu ur on additional da ys during the summer months.
+For example (but not exclusive ely) where the activity will occu ur on additional da ays during the summer months.

-Non-standard timings.
-Where the premises will be used for the supply of alcohol at different times from those listed in the column on the left, list below
+column on the left, list below • , ool at different times from those listed in the on a particular day e.g. Christmas Eve.

-For example (but not exclusive ly), where you wish the activit ty to go on longer on a particular day e.g. Christmas Eve.
+, . , ,

-State the name and details of the licence as premises supervisor he individual whom you wish to specify on the
+State the name and details of licence as premises supervisor • to specify on the

 Name

 First name MONIKA MARIA

 Family name MICHALOWSKA

 Date of birth dd mm yyyy